flatcar-archive/flatcar-docs/os/registry-authentication.md

 }
 ```

-On Flatcar Linux, this process can be automated by writing out the config file during system provisioning [with a Container Linux Config][cl-configs].
+On Flatcar Container Linux, this process can be automated by writing out the config file during system provisioning [with a Container Linux Config][cl-configs].
 Since the config is written to the `core` user's home directory, ensure that your systemd units run as that user, by adding, e.g., `User=core`.

 Docker also offers the ability to configure a credentials store, such as your operating system's keychain.
 This is outlined  in the [Docker login documentation][docker-login].